cgwire/kitsu/docs/production_advanced/README.md

 ## See Detail of an Asset

-If you want to see a detail of an asset, click on its name.
+If you want to see an asset's detail, click on its name.

 ![Shot detail](../img/getting-started/asset_detail.png)